niravnmore/phptut/se_assiginment.md

 #### DFD (Data Flow Diagram)

-Q. What is the significance of DFDs in system analysis?
+Q-30.
+What is the significance of DFDs in system analysis?
 - The significance of **Data Flow Diagrams (DFDs)** in system analysis lies in their ability to:
     1. **Visualize Processes**: Represent how data flows through a system, making complex processes easier to understand.
     2. **Identify Inputs and Outputs**: Highlight the sources, destinations, and transformations of data within the system.